 Lesson learned, You-Tube does not solve all yours problems.

-But, these Chocolate Walnut Rugalach Cookies sure do!
+Enter, these Chocolate Walnut Rugalach Cookies!

 Yep, that’s a whole lot of cookies for Miss Hayden and I to enjoy!